-A description of how the Local Board will provide basic and individualized career services to customers.
-The description should explain how individualized career services will be coordinated across program/partners in the American Job Centers, including Vocational Rehabilitation, TANF, and Adult Education and Literacy activities.
+(P) A description of how the Local Board will provide basic and individualized career services to customers.
+The description should explain how individualized career services will be coordinated across program/partners in the American Job Centers, including Vocational Rehabilitation, Temporary Assistance for Needy Families (TANF), and Adult Education and Literacy activities.
 This description should specify how the Local Area will coordinate with these programs to prevent duplication and improve services to customers.